Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 **How did you hear about the Grants Program?** Web3 Foundation Website  & Announcement by another team

-- We have just started a conversation with a team working in stealth mode on a massive blockchain project for Media industry
+- We have just started a conversation with a team working in stealth mode on a massive blockchain project